BlackHolePerturbationToolkit/SpinWeightedSpheroidalHarmonics/Source/Documentation/English/ReferencePages/Symbols/SpinWeightedSpheroidalEigenvalue.md

     "For s=0, SpinWeightedSpheroidalEigenvalue[0, l, m, \[Gamma]] is equivalent to SpheroidalEigenvalue[l, m, I \[Gamma]] - 2 m \[Gamma].", "For numerical values of \[Gamma], SpinWeightedSpheroidalEigenvalue produces a numerical value of the same precision.", "Numerical values are computed using a spectral/eigenvalue approach for an initial guess followed by Leaver's method to obtain an accurate answer.
-The precision of the result will be approximately equal to the precision of \[Gamma].", "Series expansions about \[Gamma] = 0 can be computed to arbitrary order for generic s, l and m."
+The precision of the result will be approximately equal to the precision of \[Gamma].", "Series expansions about \[Gamma] = 0 can be computed to arbitrary order for generic s, l and m.", "Series expansions about \[Gamma] = \[Infinity] can be computed to arbitrary order for generic s, l and m."
     },
   "Numerical Evaluation" -> {
     "SpinWeightedSpheroidalEigenvalue[-2, 2, 2, 0.1]",